FOR ALL NUMBERS DIAL PONTEFRACT AREA CODE (01977):

 There are several types of description of the ‘going’

-- the softest/muddiest/wettest conditions that we are allowed to race on is called 'Heavy'
+– the softest/muddiest/wettest conditions that we race on is called ‘Heavy’

 – the driest/fastest conditions that we race on is called ‘Hard’.
 We try to avoid racing on ‘Hard’ ground and will irrigate the Racecourse to produce slightly softer conditions.

 Racing is run under the ‘Rules of Racing’ laid down by the British Horseracing Authority who regulate the sport.
 The Rules stipulate that we must use one of, or a combination of, the following to describe the state of the ground:-